reidlai/cloudedge-template/README.md

     ```

     **Troubleshooting**:
-    - **Error: "CommandException: 'iam' command does not support provider-only URLs"** → The bucket name variable is not set.
+    - **Error: "CommandException: 'IAM' command does not support provider-only URLs"** → The bucket name variable is not set.
 Ensure you've run `source .env` first
     - **Error: "Permission denied" when granting IAM** → You need `roles/storage.admin` or `roles/owner` to modify bucket IAM policies
     - **Error: "ServiceAccount not found"** → Verify the service account was created in **Step 8** using `gcloud iam service-accounts list`
     - **Error: "403 Permission denied" during `tofu apply` with service account** → The service account lacks state bucket permissions; re-run the command above